astergu/TechWrap/Interviews/Facebook/design.md

 Node.js, Ruby on Rails, Angular.js, Ember.js.
 React.js

+### Message Queue

+Message queues are typically (but not always) ‘brokers’ that facilitate message passing by providing a protocol or interface which other services can access.
+This interface connects producers which create messages and the consumers which then process them.

+The easiest place to start is to explain the emerging open standard protocols for message queues which are AMQP and STOMP.
+These are the most popular message queue standards around today and many of the message queues implement one or both of these protocols.

+RabbitMQ, PostgreSQL, Kafka

-# Design a URL Shortening Service
+# Task 1: Design a URL Shortening Service

 md5, convert to base 62

-# Design a simplified version of Twitter
+# Task 2: Design a simplified version of Twitter

 Design a simplified version of Twitter where people can post tweets, follow other people and favorite tweets.